tofuyong/tofuyong.github.io/_posts/2023-07-25-swift-part-two-quirky-functions.markdown

 categories: programming
 ---
 <p><i>
 Swift functions are so full of quirks.
-At this point, 1 week into Swift, I can't quite decide if I love it or hate it.
+At this point, 1 week into Swift, I am ambivalent about whether I love Swift or hate it.
 </i></p>

 <p><b>Quirky Swift functions</b></p>